aluedtke7/dlna_player/README.md

 on an OpenMediaVault NAS server.
 MiniDLNA was installed direct while Jellyfin was running in a Docker container.

-The displayed categories are depending on the used server.
+The displayed categories are depending on the used DLNA server.
 That's why the categories are different on the screenshots.
-The installed DLNA server were using German, so some texts are in German even though the app language is set to English.
+The installed DLNA server were using German, so some texts are in German even though the app language was set to English.

 The implemented search functionality is not searching on the server.
 Instead, the received lists (tracks, artists, albums etc.) are searched/filtered on the client.